BlueByteSystemsInc/PDMShell/src/RENAME.md

 Additionally, you can use variables enclosed in square brackets (e.g., `[VariableName]`) to include values from other variables.

 String functions are also supported after placeholders are evaluated.
-For example, `${replace($nameWithoutExtension, " ", "_")}` replaces spaces in the file name before the rename value is written.
-Use `${before($nameWithoutExtension, "-")}` to keep only the part of the name before a separator.
+For example, `${replace($fileNameWithoutExtension, " ", "_")}` replaces spaces in the file name before the rename value is written.
+Use `${before($fileNameWithoutExtension, "-")}` to keep only the part of the name before a separator.

 >[!Note]
 > Please read more information about placeholder evaluation [here](EVAL.md).